blues/app-accelerators/17-refrigerator-monitor/README.md

 { "req": "card.aux", "mode":"track" }
 ```

-Turning on track mode will make augment our environmental data with pressure and humidity readings in addition to temperature.
+Turning on track mode will augment the environmental data with pressure and humidity readings in addition to temperature.

 Next, paste this command into the in-browser terminal:

 ```json
 { "req": "card.temp", "seconds": 180 }